After the Bath, Woman Drying Herself: Influences

-Critical Reception
+Critical reception

 Degas's candid portrayal of women in vulnerable states caused controversy among art critics.
 Some critics believed that works from Degas's Impressionist series, including After the Bath, Woman Drying Herself, were tactless in their depiction of the female nude.
-These female nudes lacked any kind of idealisation, which deviated from the standard academic convention of portraying nude bodies in the most favourable light.
+To them, these female nudes lacked any kind of idealisation, which deviated from the standard academic convention of portraying nude bodies in the most favourable light.
 Other critics, namely Octave Mirbeau, commended Degas for his bold break from the conventional artistic style of works at the Salon (Paris).
 He praised Degas for rejecting the temptation to portray these women in an unrealistically idealised light; in which case, his works would have been widely commercially successful in their unchallenging state of capitalising on the beauty of the female nude body.

 Others critiqued Degas for his objectivity in portraying subjects, making his job scientific in nature rather than artistic.
 Degas captured extremely intimate moments with great precision and accuracy, choosing to not over-sexualise his subjects.
 Curator Richard Kendall believed that Degas's works were particularly special because they were so non-erotic in nature.
 This fuelled Carol Armstrong's point that the nude bodies were meant to exist "in a world of their own" and were not meant to be sexualised by the viewer.
 Degas's work, After the Bath, Woman Drying Herself, served as a prime example of Degas's controversial style of depicting female nudity.